How to Make Bank on Your Rental Property

 Prepare Your Property

 It’s important that your property is in good condition before you open it up for rentals.
-So take the time to make some repairs and get things in order before you list it to the public.

 Management

 If you’re handy and live locally, you might consider managing your own rental.
-If not, a property management company can be a wise investment.
+If not, hiring a property management company can be a wise investment.

-Do you have a New York, NY property that you need managed?
-MyPropertyMan can help take the stress out of being a landlord.
-Visit us online to learn more about our services and to arrange a consultation to discuss your management needs.
+Do you have a New York, NY property that needs management?
+My Property Man can help take the stress out of being a landlord.
+Visit us online to learn more about our services and to arrange a consultation.

 Author: Katie Conroy